Charlie9009/CI_PP2_UPM/README.md

 #### Fonts

-* I went with the font Bona Nova because I like how it runs and looks throughout the site.
+* I used Google Fonts and I went with the font Bona Nova because I like how it runs and looks throughout the site.
 For the backup I picked Sans-serif.

 ### Wireframes